Mobile Device Management (MDM) Case Study

 The paper-based process also made last-minute purchases or reservation changes difficult.
 In remote areas of the U.S., many of Amtrak’s stations are unstaffed, with no way to produce tickets at the station.
 Customers would have to buy tickets onboard, an uncertain and time-consuming process that took conductors up to four minutes per transaction and kept them away from other important tasks.

 Amtrak tried to implement an electronic ticketing solution in the 1990’s when the airlines started to switch over.
-“We had a vision and some good ideas, but wireless technology at that time wasn’t mature enough to be able to bet your business on it,” Waddell said.
+“We had a vision and some good ideas, but wireless technology at that time wasn’t mature enough to be able to bet your business on it,” McDonough said.
 With passengers getting on and off trains at multiple stops along a route and in the absence of gate control, rail travel has more complex requirements than air travel.
-“Unlike an airline where you can plug in a PC right next to the gate, trains don’t have that environment,” said Waddell.
+“Unlike an airline where you can plug in a PC right next to the gate, trains don’t have that environment,” said McDonough.
 “A mobile solution was really the only way to make this happen.”

 An Integrated Approach